rafeh-rehan/kaggle-attempts/README.md

 titanic - Objective: Binary classification task for passengers who either survive or don't survive on the titanic.

-goodreads - Objective: Using NLP techniques on book reviews to predict a given user score from 1-5.
+goodreads (incomplete) - Objective: Using NLP techniques on book reviews to predict a given user score from 1-5.